judeiwuji/alx-system_engineering-devops/0x00-shell_basics/README.md

 102-tree: this will create the following directories: welcome/, welcome/to, welcome/to/school

 103-commas: This will list all files including hidden files in current directory separated with comma.

+school.mgc: this together with file command detects school files